matterhorn-chat/matterhorn/README.md

 ![](logo.png)

-Matterhorn is a terminal client for the MatterMost chat system.
+Matterhorn is a terminal client for the Mattermost chat system.

 ![](screenshots/screenshot-00.png)